 This programmed figure is not a set-aside and varies annually depending on the priorities.
-Recent non-infrastructure safety projects included road safety audits, a speed study, and an evaluation of the NHDOT's rumble strip policy and design standards.
+Non-infrastructure safety projects during the reporting period were limited to road safety audits.

 How much funding was transferred in to the HSIP from other core program areas during the reporting period under 23 U.S.C.
 126?